rydge-rivard/blog-api/README.md

-# blog-api
-Creating a blog with a backend and two different front ends.
-One for editing posts and one for viewing.
+Creating a blog api that will be connected to a React front end.